Azoy/swift-evolution/proposals/nnnn-mutex.md

 }
 ```

-This is \_extremely\_ incorrect.
+~~This is \_extremely\_ incorrect.
 Swift does not guarantee a stable address at all for the storage property and the compiler is free to emit as many copies of this thing as it wants on any and all uses. `&storage` also invokes the "inout" operator which will emit dynamic exclusivity checks surrounding the access.
 Ok, just change `struct` to `class` and we have stable addresses to properties right?
 Well, yes, but actually no. Swift guarantees that ivars have stable addresses, but accessing their pointer with `&` shares all of the same problems we just discussed with structs.
-The compiler is free to emit a copy of the property and give you a pointer to that copy, emit exclusivity checks, etc. It's still not the right solution.
+The compiler is free to emit a copy of the property and give you a pointer to that copy, emit exclusivity checks, etc. It's still not the right solution.~~

+[NOTE: we don't need to belabor the point.
+We _can_ include the paragraph after, which explains that prudent implementations are not that good even when correct…]

-What you'll see a lot of implementations do is either 1. use `UnsafeMutablePointer.allocate` or 2. go through `ManagedBuffer` to get access to a stable address but also ensure there won't be any intermediate copies or exclusivity checks.
+~~Many implementations do is either 1. use `UnsafeMutablePointer.allocate` or 2. go through `ManagedBuffer` to get access to a stable address but also ensure there won't be any intermediate copies or exclusivity checks.
 Both of those solutions are super inefficient because of the allocation which is completely unnecessary, but unfortunately it was the only solution Swift had to offer in this space.
-This is the core reason why the standard library has never proposed a proper mutex type because we always knew it would not be the solution we wanted.
+This is the core reason why the standard library has never proposed a proper mutex type because we always knew it would not be the solution we wanted.~~

+Until now the only workable solution to implement locking in Swift has involved explicit heap allocations, either manual or managed.
+We can do better.

 ## Proposed solution

-We \_finally\_ propose a new type in the Standard Library Synchronization module called `Mutex`.
-This type will be a wrapper over a platform implemented mutex primitive carrying along some user defined state to protect.
-Below is an example use of `Mutex` protecting some internal data in a class who is to be used across many threads:
+We \_finally\_ propose a new type in the Standard Library Synchronization module: `Mutex`.
+This type will be a wrapper over a platform-specific mutex primitive, along with the user-defined state to protect.
+Below is an example use of `Mutex` protecting some internal data in a class usable simultaneously by many threads:

 ```swift
 class FancyManagerOfSorts {